 Station owners have included WTAN, Inc. (William G. Wells, president -1955), Clearwater Radio Inc. (H. Dennison Parker, president & GM -1958), Broadcast Enterprises Network, Inc (Ragen Henry, president-1976), Shore Broadcasting, Inc. (1980), and in 1985, Brosig Broadcasting (Rod Brosig, president, a former WQYK general manager).
 Radio World, Inc. (David W. and Lola Wagenvoord) has owned it since 1988.

 In 2001, WTAN moved from its home on Clearwater Bay to allow construction of the new $69 million Memorial Causeway Bridge.
-Today (2009) the 1 kilowatt station is a non-directional 24-hour operation and broadcasts from studios and transmitter site at 706 North Myrtle Avenue near downtown Clearwater.
-Its format includes CNN News with a mix of Music of Your Life, bartered talk (TAN Talk 1340), and syndicated programming from talk show hosts Don Imus, Lionel, and Bruce Williams.
-Sister stations include WDCF-AM 1350 Dade City and WZHR-AM 1400 Zephyrhills.
+Today (2018, the one-kilowatt station is a non-directional 24-hour operation that broadcasts primarily a brokered talk format (Tampa Bay's Tan Talk) with a mix of select syndicated shows and The Music Of Your Life.
+WTAN's offices, studios and transmitter site are at 706 North Myrtle Avenue near downtown Clearwater.

 WTAN-FM signed on (in stereo) in August 1963 on FM 95.7 duplicating the AM, however it later switched to separate programming.
 The station flipped to a disco format in the late 70’s and became 96 Fever WOKF.